-It belongs to the Fondation Regards de Provence, an organisation that owns a collection of around 900 works of art created in and around Provence.
+The exhibition is part of the Foundation Regards de Provence, an organisation that owns a collection of around 900 works of art created in and around Provence.

-Until recently, the Fondation was housed in the Palais des Arts, formerly the municipal library and archive, an artistic building designed by Henri-Jacques Espérandieu, the architect by Notre Dame de la Garde.
+Until recently, the Foundation was housed in the Palais des Arts, formerly the municipal library and archive, an artistic building designed by Henri-Jacques Espérandieu, the architect of Notre Dame de la Garde.
 However, the new premises are very different.

-The Musée Regards de Provence was built in 1948 near the cathedral in the very fast growing port area by Marseille.
-The architect was Fernand Pouillon, who also designed the large, brutal multi-family houses on the north quay of the Old Port by Marseille.
+The Musée Regards de Provence was built in 1948 near the cathedral in the very fast growing harbour area of Marseille.
+The The architect was Fernand Pouillon, who also designed the large, brutal apartment buildings on the north quay of the Old Port of Marseille.

-Originally, the building was designed as a sanitary station, where people arriving from abroad by sea or air went through a disinfection, examination and vaccination procedure to combat the ever-present danger of epidemics in the city.
+Originally, the building was intended as a sanitary station, where people arriving from abroad by sea or air could find a disinfection, testing and vaccination procedures to combat the pervasive threat of urban epidemics.

-The building was abandoned for about 40 years and was occupied by squatters when the Foundation acquired it in a deplorable condition.
-The 6.5 million Euro restoration project was supervised by the Marseille architect Guy Daher.
+The building had been abandoned for about 40 years and was occupied by squatters when the Foundation acquired it in a deplorable condition.
+The 6.5 million Euro restoration project was supervised by the Marseille-based architect Guy Daher.

 Don't worry if the restaurant is full: The outdoor terrace has the best view, salad and drinks are available at the bar.